Spikingformer: A Key Foundation Model for Spiking Neural Networks: Experiments

-The experimental results are shown in Tab.\ref{tab:cifar}.
-From the results, We find that the performance of Spikingformer models surpass all the models of Spikformer with same number of parameters.
-In CIFAR10, our Spikingformer-4-384-400E achieves 95.81$\%$ classification accuracy, significantly outperforms Spikformer-4-384-400E by 0.30$\%$ and outperforms MS-ResNet-482 by 3.91$\%$.
-In CIFAR100, Spikingformer-4-384-400E achieves 79.21$\%$ classification accuracy, significantly outperforms Spikformer-4-384-400E by 1.00$\%$ and outperforms MS-ResNet-110 by 12.38$\%$.
-To the best of our knowledge, our Spikingformer achieves the state-of-the-art in directly trained pure spike-driven SNN model on both CIFAR10 and CIFAR100.
-ANN-Transformer model is 1.12$\%$ and 1.93$\%$ higher than Spikformer-4-384 for CIFAR10 and CIFAR100, respectively.
-In this experiment, we also find that the performance of Spikingformer has positive correlation with block numbers, dimensions and training epochs within a certain range in CIFAR dataset.
+\textbf{CIFAR Classification.} From the results, We find that the performance of Spikingformer models surpass all the models of Spikformer with the same number of parameters.
+In CIFAR10, our Spikingformer achieves 95.81$\%$ classification accuracy, significantly outperforms Spikformer by 0.30$\%$ and outperforms MS-ResNet-482 by 3.91$\%$.
+Spikingformer$^\dagger$ achieves 95.95$\%$ accuracy and outperforms SD-Transformer by 0.35$\%$.
+In CIFAR100, Spikingformer achieves 79.21$\%$ classification accuracy, significantly outperforms Spikformer by 1.00$\%$ and outperforms MS-ResNet by 12.38$\%$.
+Spikingformer$^\dagger$ achieves 80.37$\%$ accuracy and outperforms SD-Transformer by 1.97$\%$.
+Transformer (ANN) is only 0.69$\%$ and 1.00$\%$ higher than Spikingformer$^\dagger$ on CIFAR10 and CIFAR100.